A Car Navigation System for Linux and UNIX (and PocketPC too)

 The on-screen user interface is very customizable.
 All command actions can be bound to arbitrary menu entries, toolbar buttons, or on-screen icon-like sprites.
 (Some actions are also bound to keystrokes, but this binding is currently fixed.)
 The menu layout and the toolbar position and layout can be changed.
 Popup menus are available (activated by another menu or toolbar button, a right-click, or a long-click).
 All of these can be used at once, or a minimalist configuration can consist of a screen containing nothing but a map.
 In that case, a long- or right-click can bring up the "master popup menu".

 At this time there are no routing features implemented in the main codebase.
 The plan for the future is to implement some navigation features similar to those found in commercial street navigation systems.
 The main limit for implementing routing is the lack of navigation information in the US Census Bureau database (for example one-way street are not indicated).
 The US Census Bureau has clearly indicated that it does not plan to add these information in the future (the USCB does not need them).
-The RoadMap "editor" project, maintained by Ehud Shabtai, does support navigation -- the data used in that project supports the feature.

 RoadMap usually uses gpsd for the GPS link and can use flite (festival lite) for the voice messages.